-To be eligible to participate, practice, and/or try out in interscholastic activities, a student must be academically eligible.
-A student is required to pass a minimum of 5 courses per semester.
+1. To be eligible to participate, practice, and/or try out in interscholastic activities, a student must be academically eligible.
+A student is required to pass classes that carry at least 5 credits (per semester) counting toward graduation the semester immediately preceding participation.